Dosage form: tablet

 This fixed dose combination drug is not indicated for initial therapy of hypertension.
 If the fixed dose combination represents the dose appropriate to the individual patient's needs, it may be more convenient than the separate components.

-Atenolol and Chlorthalidone Tablets are contraindicated in patients with: sinus bradycardia; heart block greater than first degree; cardiogenic shock; overt cardiac failure (see WARNINGS); anuria; hypersensitivity to this product or to sulfonamide-derived drugs.
+Atenolol and chlorthalidone is contraindicated in patients with: sinus bradycardia; heart block greater than first degree; cardiogenic shock; overt cardiac failure (See WARNINGS); anuria; hypersensitivity to this product or to sulfonamide-derived drugs.

 Sympathetic stimulation is necessary in supporting circulatory function in congestive heart failure, and beta blockade carries the potential hazard of further depressing myocardial contractility and precipitating more severe failure.